-This week I am trying out Amazon’s Personal Shopper service.
-I thought this would be the perfect time since we are slowly transitioning into fall and since I’ve lived in Florida the past 3 years my fall and winter clothing options are slim to none lol.
-Hopefully with the help of some personal shoppers I’ll get some new pieces I love!
+Since we are slowly transitioning into fall (and since I’ve lived in Florida the past 3 years), my fall and winter clothing options are slim to none.
+Hopefully, with the help of some personal shoppers, I’ll get some new pieces I love!

-Just like any other styling box, for Amazon’s Personal Shopper service I started off by taking a quiz.
-The quiz consisted of asking my opinion on certain looks, asking how often I dress a certain way (casual, edgy, classic, boho, etc.), what brands I have in my closet, what colors and patterns I DO NOT like to wear, and even how often I wear certain articles of clothing (dresses, shorts, skirts, jeans, etc).
-Then it went into the fit of items.
+Just like with any other styling box, Amazon’s Personal Shopper service starts off with a quiz.
+The quiz consisted of asking my opinion on certain looks, asking how often I dress a certain way (casual, edgy, classic, boho, etc.), what brands I have in my closet, what colors and patterns I do not like to wear, and even how often I wear certain articles of clothing (dresses, shorts, skirts, jeans, etc).
+Then, it went into the fit of items.
 They asked what body shape I have, how I like certain articles of clothes to fit, what areas I want to highlight, my height and weight, as well as what sizes I wear in different articles of clothing.

-You also get to pick price ranges of each article of clothing.
-And throughout the quiz there are a few text boxes as well that give you the opportunity to write notes to your stylist about fit, what you’re looking for, and whatever else you want to write.
+You also get to pick the price range of each article of clothing.
+And throughout the quiz, there are also a few text boxes that give you the opportunity to write notes to your stylist about fit, what you’re looking for, and whatever else you want to write.

-- 7-day trial period – one week after receiving the pieces you ship back what you don’t want to keep
+- 7-day trial period: within one week of receiving your pieces, you ship back what you don’t want to keep

-- You can preview the picks from your stylist – you can select what is or isn’t shipped to you, you are required to pick a minimum of 1 item and a maximum of 8
+- Preview the picks from your stylist: you can select what is or isn’t shipped to you, but you are required to pick a minimum of 1 item (and a maximum of 8)

 I really love this black dress.
-I rarely wear back, except during the holiday season, but I really loved this dress!
-The fabric is flowy and lightweight – making it perfect to transition from summer to fall.
+I rarely wear black, except during the holiday season, but I really loved this dress!
+The fabric is flowy and lightweight, making it perfect to transition from summer to fall.
 This would be a great piece for my readers in Florida.
-It’s hard to tell in this pic, but the top has some nice details as well, plus I love the sleeves.
-The dress is by the brand ‘find.” which from my understanding is an Amazon brand.
-It currently retails for $54.49 and while the tag doesn’t have a size on it, I believe it’s a size S.
+It’s hard to tell in this picture, but the top has some nice details as well, and I love the sleeves.
+The dress is by the brand find, which from my understanding is an Amazon brand.
+It currently retails for $54.49 and while the tag doesn’t have a size on it, I believe it’s a size Small.

 When reviewing the finds from my stylist, this cardigan was listed to go with the black dress.
-I personally wouldn’t wear these together, since the dress has nice ruffled sleeves, plus the cardigan is a bit oversized.
+I personally wouldn’t wear these together, since the dress has nice ruffled sleeves, and the cardigan is a bit oversized.
 However, I really like it with just jeans and a tee.
-It is extremely soft, I love the color for fall, plus it is only $20.27 (but the tag says $79.50!).
-It’s by Lucky Brand and I’m wearing a size S.
+It is extremely soft, I love the color for fall, and it is only $20.27 (but the tag says $79.50!).
+It’s by Lucky Brand and I’m wearing a size Small.

-My stylist picked out this short sleeve eyelet top from J.Crew Mercantile – which is a brand I love and shop often!
-I was excited to see that she read my style right, however I often wear an XS in J.Crew so I knew this would probably be a bit big on me.
+My stylist picked out this short-sleeve eyelet top from J.Crew Mercantile, which is a brand I love and shop from often!
+I was excited to see that she read my style right; however, I often wear an XS in J.Crew so I knew this would probably be a bit big on me.
 I also took a huge gamble by grabbing the jeans she paired with them, by the brand Jag Jeans.
-I have a really hard time finding jeans, they’re often too tight on my thighs.
-Because of this I said my jean size was a 6, however these were too big on my waist and I could have easily gotten a 4.
-I actually wish I would have gotten a 4 sent to me because I probably would have kept them – they are very comfortable and fit really well!
-These pieces, in my opinion, were a bit overpriced for what they were though.
+I have a really hard time finding jeans – they’re often too tight on my thighs.
+Because of this, I said my jeans size was a 6; however, these were too big on my waist and I could have easily gotten a 4.
+I actually wish I would have gotten a 4 sent to me because I probably would have kept them.
+They are very comfortable and fit really well!
+These pieces, in my opinion, were a bit overpriced for what they were, though.
 The top was $51.04 and the jeans were $94.
-Additionally, the top is more spring and summery so I don’t think this is a great fall piece, which is what I requested.
+Additionally, the top is more spring/summery so I don’t think this is a great fall piece, which is what I requested.